varabyte/kobweb/README.md

 #### API stream conveniences

-The above example demonstrated API streams in their most verbose form.
+The above example was intentionally verbose, to showcase the broader functionality around API streams.
 However, depending on your use-case, you can elide a fair bit of boilerplate.

 First of all, the connect and disconnect handlers are optional, so you can omit them if you don't need them.
 Let's simplify the echo example: